THE

 "This disposition to admire...the rich and powerful, and...to neglect persons of poor and mean condition, though necessary both to establish and to maintain the distinction of ranks and the order of society, is...the great and most universal cause of the corruption of our moral sentiments."
 (Adam Smith; Theory of Moral Sentiments, 1759, Chap.
 3).

-Italicized is the admission that the class of rich and powerful is the great cause of moral corruption in human society.
-For there would be no disposition to admire what did not exist.
+Italicized is the admission that the admiration and acceptance of the rich and powerful is the great cause of moral corruption in human society; that moral sentiments erode when the equality of rights is forsaken by those most in need of them:

 .......................